Academic Level Description

 Advanced Placement (AP):

 College Board-approved course; students prepare to take AP exams to earn college credit.
+Learn more about our Advancement Placement courses here.

 Dual Credit (DC):

 Dual credit college-level course; credit may be earned through the University of Louisville or Western Kentucky University.
+Learn more about our Dual Credit courses here.

 The most advanced high school level course available to students; accelerated college preparatory course which requires students to independently analyze and synthesize curriculum.